-MPD NEXT STEPS: Patrol officers are encouraged and expected to regularly interact with community members during non-crisis/enforcement situations.
+UPDATE: Patrol officers are encouraged and expected to regularly interact with community members during non-crisis/enforcement situations.
 These efforts include foot patrol and appearances at community meetings/events.
 The Community Police Teams are assigned many of these roles due to not being tied to workload and calls for service.
 We do not currently have established programs for most patrol officers, so expansion of structures in this area would enhance capacities for patrol officers.
+Many patrol officers are assigned as a liaison role to a neighborhood association or a school, but these assignments are not held by every officer.